 $0.00

 Wake up to the beauty of Moran State Park and enjoy the glorious views descending into the Hamlet of Olga.
 Visit the Historic Olga Artworks, Lascaux Cafe, Olga County Park and Dock and the Olga Coop Store.
-Walk the Coho Preserve, learn from our local experts on work being done to preserve salmon on Orcas.
-At last, we will enjoy our last group walk along the beauty and serenity of Point Lawrence road to Doe Bay Resort
+Walk the Coho Preserve, learning from our local experts about work being done to preserve salmon on Orcas.
+We will enjoy our last group walk along the beauty and serenity of Point Lawrence road to Doe Bay Resort

-Enjoy all the amenities of Doe Bay Resort and Spa, Hot tub, Sauna, Massage, dinner in your personal kitchenette or enjoy dinner at the resort.
+Enjoy the amenities of Doe Bay Resort and Spa; Hot tub and Sauna included.
+Book a Massage or merely enjoy the peacefulness of Doe Bay.
+Dinner in your personal kitchenette or treat yourself to the incredible dinner offerings at the resort.

 Day Seven